Welcome to the ultracold quantum gas research group at Aarhus University!

 In our research we investigate the properties of atomic gases at extremely low temperatures.
 This allows us to understand the fundamental quantum mechanical behaviour of few- and many-particle systems.

-In relation to their recent work on feedback stabilization of atom numbers, the Lattice team have developed an imaging technique which can measure the atom number below the atom shot noise level.
-They use Faraday imaging which allows multiple images of the same cloud to be acquired.
-To describe the expected noise, they have developed a model based on photon shot noise and single atom loss.
+In relation to the recent work on feedback stabilization of atom numbers, we have developed an imaging technique which can measure the atom number below the atom shot noise level.
+We use Faraday imaging which allows multiple images of the same cloud to be acquired.
+To describe the expected noise, we have developed a model based on photon shot noise and single atom loss.
 For clouds containing N∼5×106 atoms, a precision more than a factor of two below the atom shot noise level is achieved.

 Read the manuscript on arXiv!